 This only applies if we are servicing a bank loan rather than an HDB home loan.
 While we cannot take out money from our HDB flat, we can refinance or reprice our bank loan to get a more attractive rate.

 On a bank loan, we may look to refinance or reprice our home loan every three years or so, to enjoy the best interest rate available.
-Most banks require us to have a minimum outstanding home loan amount of $100,000 before giving us the option to reprice or refinance.
+However, most banks require us to have a minimum outstanding home loan amount of $100,000 before giving us the option to reprice or refinance.

 By repaying the outstanding amount on our HDB flat, we may reach this figure much faster and be left servicing a sub-optimal bank home loan rate until we repay the entire home loan.
 Unlike repaying our private properties, we can also take a home equity loan to increase the minimum outstanding home loan if it falls under $100,000.